BethMatta-NOAA/Alaska-Shark-Assessment-2022/README.md

 This repository contains ancillary information included as appendices to the 2022 Stock Assessment and Fishery Evaluation (SAFE) report for the Shark Stock Complex in the Bering Sea/Aleutian Islands and Gulf of Alaska Fishery Management Plan areas.
 Only code and outputs have been uploaded here.
 Files associated with the main document are located [here](https://github.com/CindyTribuzio-NOAA/AFSC_Shark_Assessements).

-The final SAFE report will be housed [here](https://www.fisheries.noaa.gov/alaska/population-assessments/north-pacific-groundfish-stock-assessments-and-fishery-evaluation) when available.
+The final SAFE report is available [here](https://www.fisheries.noaa.gov/alaska/population-assessments/2022-north-pacific-groundfish-stock-assessments).